Joao4569/be-centered/README.md

 ## Testing

-- Found bug with navigation menu order, it is displaying in reverse order - **Resolved** by researching information on [Web Developer Diary](http://nambiara.blogspot.com/2010/10/float-right-without-changing-order.html).
+- Found bug with navigation menu order, it is displaying in reverse order.
+  - **Resolved** by researching information on [Web Developer Diary](http://nambiara.blogspot.com/2010/10/float-right-without-changing-order.html).
-- Found that the Hero image did not cover entire screen width - **Resolved** by using original image size instead of re-sized image.
+- Found that the Hero image did not cover entire screen width.
+  - **Resolved** by using original image size instead of re-sized image.
-- Found that the tile display for the method introductions did not display as planned - **Resolved** by adding additional div elements and floating their children as needed.
+- Found that the tile display for the method introductions did not display as planned.
+  - **Resolved** by adding additional div elements and floating their children as needed.
 - Found solution for how to make an image fit it's parent element while retaining it's aspect ratio on [w3schools](https://www.w3schools.com/css/css3_object-fit.asp).
 - Made use of background colors for testing of container structure, function and layout.
 - Tested all internal links - All are functioning as intended.
 - Tested all external links - All are functioning as intended.
 - Tested all embedded videos - All are functioning as intended.
-- Found an issue with technique pages, technique description divs were overflowing content - **Resolved** by setting overflow to auto so that if the text needs to overflow then the content is still fully visible by means of scrolling.
+- Found an issue with technique pages, technique description divs were overflowing content.
+  - **Resolved** by setting overflow to auto so that if the text needs to overflow then the content is still fully visible by means of scrolling.
 - Sourced most common media breakpoint widths on [www.freecodecamp.org](https://www.freecodecamp.org/news/css-media-queries-breakpoints-media-types-standard-resolutions-and-more/.)
   - Mobile devices: 320px — 480px
   - iPads, Tablets: 481px — 768px